 Meter readers work for companies that provide utilities or services to customers.
-They are responsible for traveling to different residential and commercial locations on assigned routes and gathering accurate data regarding the amount of utilities used.
+They are responsible for traveling to various residential and commercial locations on assigned routes, and gathering accurate data regarding the amount of utilities used.
 Many meter readers work for gas, electric, and water companies.

 What does a Meter Reader do?

-Utility meter readers connect and disconnect utilities at different locations.
-Gas, electric, steam consumption, and water meters all must be read with electronic devices, or the findings must be written down in a route book to enter into the computer at the end of the collection route.
-Readers drive or walk down specific routes to gather information from each customer on that route.
+Gas, electric, steam consumption, and water meters all must be read with electronic devices, or written down in a route book and entered into the computer at the end of the collection route.
+Meter readers drive or walk down specific routes to gather information from each customer on that route.